 Once you are done with the rating task, a new tab opens in the browser with additional resources for common issues and new features so you can get help immediately.
 This can be quite annoying.
 Here is how to opt out of this Please Rate Firefox survey activity.

 Opting out of Rate your Firefox Experience

-- If prompted with “This might void your warranty!” warning message, ignore it and proceed further by clicking ‘I accept the risk!’ button.
+- If prompted with a “This might void your warranty!” warning message, ignore it and proceed further by clicking the ‘I accept the risk!’ button.

 - Assuming you are at the about: config page opened, search for the following preference entry – extensions.shield-recipe-client.enabled.

 - Select Boolean, and click on the plus icon next to it.

 - Click to set the value of this preference to false.

 The final step enables you to opt out of the ‘Rate your Firefox experience’ survey.

 The developers of the browser claim all of this is to improve Firefox.
 They believe a little feedback from users can help them build a better product and deepen their relationship with users by regularly capturing qualitative and Quantitative data from an unbiased sample of users.
 However, they should also realize that it is their duty to value users’ precious time and effort by doing minimally intrusive questioning like conducting small samples, occasionally, and simple interactions.
 This will help them in collecting just enough data to be useful.